Pistachio, Basil & Feta Pesto

 I wrote this recipe for pistachio, basil and feta pesto long ago but kept procrastinating about posting it.
 Spaghetti and linguine with pistachio pesto is a favourite in my home and when I shared a picture of my pesto and the pasta I made with it on twitter last week I realised it appeals to many others, too.
-So I decided to write this post and share the proper recipe for the pesto.
+So I decided to share the proper recipe for my pesto.

 Making pistachio pesto is exactly the same as making regular pesto.
 If you have a nice big pestle and mortar (and a bit of time on your hand) it’s best to put it to good use.
 Otherwise, chuck everything in the small bowl of a food processor and whiz for a few seconds.
 Most of the time that’s what I do when I’m tired from work and can’t be bothered too much.